California medical care for uninsured and free health insurance.

 IMPACT (Improving Access, Counseling & Treatment for Californians with Prostate Cancer) provides high quality, free prostate cancer treatment for underinsured and/or uninsured men.
 Other services include chemotherapy, external beam radiation therapy, brachytherapy hormone therapy, and radical prostatectomy.
 Call 800-409-8252 for information.

 Medi-Cal (California Medicaid) is the state’s primary health care service for eligible low-income and working poor residents.
-It offers public health insurance for low-income: children, individuals who are aged, blind or disabled, families with children, pregnant women, and those patients with certain diseases.
+It offers free public health insurance for low-income: children, individuals who are aged, blind or disabled, families with children, pregnant women, and those patients with certain diseases.
 Medi-Cal can pay for medical bills, including hospitalization, dental, emergency ambulance, lab & x-ray services, and physician visits.
 800-877-5379

 Medical Therapy Program (MTP) - Occupational therapy, physical therapy, etc. for qualified children with handicapping conditions.
 916-327-1400